KolibriOS/kolibrios/programs/demos/view3ds/readme.txt

-View3ds 0.072 - tiny viewer to .3ds and .asc files with several graphics
+View3ds 0.073 - tiny viewer to .3ds and .asc files with several graphics
                 effects implementation.

 What's new?
+1. I introduced procedure for searching nonredundand edges.
+2. Writing some info about object: vertices, triangles unique edges count.

 1. New displaying model - texturing with bilinear filtering and transparency simultanusly.
 Note that filtering is done only inside polygon.
 To better quality of image there is a need to use floats coordinates of texture to pass